fishjam-dev/membrane_rtc_engine/internal_docs/voice_activity_detection.md

 The main idea and many of the intricacies of the algorithm are provided in the original paper (that is [Dominant Speaker Identification for Multipoint Videoconferencing" by Ilana Volfin and Israel Cohenthat](https://israelcohen.com/wp-content/uploads/2018/05/IEEEI2012_Volfin.pdf)).
 The following implementation was inspired by it.

 Basically we take the input levels and group them into three layers of intervals: _immediates_, _mediums_ and _longs_.
-Intervals contain a finite number of subunits (levels contain immediates, mediums contain immediates and longs contain mediums).
+Intervals contain a finite number of subunits (longs contain mediums, mediums contain immediates, immediates contain levels).
 The intervals are then thresholded and labeled as _active_ or _inactive_.
 Based on the number of active intervals an _activity score_ is computed for each kind of intervals.

 ### In a little more detail